-- There are shortcomings with assessing a large telecommunications infrastructure by only RAM perspectives. - First, the infrastructure often offers many different services over wide geographic areas. - Second, large telecommunication infrastructures are rarely completely "up" or "down". - They are often "partially down" or "mostly up" - Rare for an infrastructure serving hundreds of thousands or millions of users not to have some small portion of subscribers out at any one time. - Survivability describes the degree that the network can service users when experiencing service outages Outage Profiles
+- There are shortcomings with assessing a large ICT infrastructure by only RAM perspectives. - First, the infrastructure often offers many different services over wide geographic areas. - Second, large ICT infrastructures are rarely completely "up" or "down". - They are often "partially down" or "mostly up" - Rare for an infrastructure serving hundreds of thousands or millions of users not to have some small portion of subscribers out at any one time. - Resiliency describes the degree that the ICT system can service users when experiencing service outages

+Outage Profiles

-Survivability Thresholds
+Resiliency Thresholds

-- One way to define survivability is to set a severity threshold and observe the fraction of time the infrastructure is in a survival state. - Why set a threshold?
-At any instant in a network there are bound to be a small number of users without service. - Survivability deficits are not small event phenomena. - We can define survivability as the fraction of time the telecommunications infrastructure is in a survival state, MTTNS is mean time to non-survival state and MTTRTS is mean time to restore to a survived state.
+- One way to measure resiliency is to set a severity threshold and observe the fraction of time the infrastructure is in a resilient state. - Why set a threshold?
+At any instant in an ICT system there are bound to be a small number of users without service. - Resiliency deficits are not small event phenomena. - We can define resiliency as the fraction of time the infrastructure is in a resilient state, MTTRD is mean time to resiliency deficit (RD) and MTTRD is mean time to restore the resiliency deficit D.

-$S = \frac{MTTNS}{MTTNS + MTTRTS}$
+$S = \frac{MTTRD}{MTTRD + MTTRD}$